Is it the Blockchain or the Blockchain Solutions that are struggling in the Financial Services?

 While altruistically optimistic but not definitive, does that response and the questions above about current solutions’ shortcomings make an extract from a Gartland and Mellina Group press release, made earlier in the year, worth a second read?

-“Blockchain , the new frontier in transaction processing, offers powerful real-world financial applications but presents a number of challenges that must be overcome before it can be adapted to securities transactions.
-Secure, near real-time trading, settlements, and reporting would significantly reduce the capital requirements and costs associated with enterprise processes and brokerages currently use for post-trade operations.
+“Blockchain #technology, the new frontier in transaction processing, offers powerful real-world financial applications but presents a number of challenges that must be overcome before it can be adapted to securities transactions.
+Secure, near real-time trading, settlements, and reporting would significantly reduce the capital requirements and costs associated with enterprise processes #banks and brokerages currently use for post-trade operations.

 Principals at Gartland & Mellina, a management consulting firm focused on the financial services industry, have been engrossed in the research and development of this new blockchain technology application to better approach future client and industry needs.
 GMG’s Managing Director and Blockchain Solutions Lead in the Financial Services Strategy and Solutions Practice, Paul Dowding, explains, “By understanding the current utilization of blockchain as used in cryptocurrencies, we identified the core challenges involved in applying the technology to the financial services industry as a whole.
 By resolving these challenges, we were able to design a unique, holistic set of blockchain solutions for the whole industry that is product, transaction and functionally agnostic.”